Jalostotitlán: Economy

 The main activities in the municipality are agriculture, cattle-farming and the services industry.
 In the past 15 years Jalostotitlán has become a relevant manufacturing center, producing shoes, leather goods and dairy products.
 One of the main sources of income for the families of the town, are the "remesas" or remittances of relatives that live abroad (mainly in the United States).

+Culture

 Annual fiestas in Jalostotitlan

 There are two fiestas that are celebrated in Jalostotitlán once a year.
 The "Carnaval" that is held early to mid-February and the other in August (August 1–15) is the "Fiestas De La Virgen De La Asuncion" or "La Quincena", a religious festival.

 During the Carnaval, there are many activities and events throughout the week.
 Carnaval has concerts, also known as "palenques".
 Bullfighting, cockfighting and parades are part of the activities.
 "Terrazas" or outdoor bars are found in the plaza accompanied with live bandas and mariachi music.

 The Fiestas in August include mariachi music, Caxcan native dances, allegoric and big-rig truck parades and at night a "Castillo" or tower with fireworks every night.
 People from United States (mostly from California and other western states) go there to visit families during these festivals.